PSA Testing Declining

 The Jackson Laboratory Cancer Center (JAXCC), a National Cancer Institute-designated Cancer Center and their programs...drive research toward identifying precise interventions to prevent cancer from progressing to an untreatable state.
 Cancer researchers at The Jackson Laboratory are driving development of new and better clinical strategies for treating cancer.

 Clearly, Jackson Laboratory goals resonate with our prostate cancer community.

-While attending the Downeast Cancer Conference in Bar Harbor on November 11, 2015, members of the Maine Coalition to Fight Prostate Cancer were offered a tour of the Jackson Laboratory facility.
+While attending the Downeast Cancer Conference in Bar Harbor, members of the Maine Coalition to Fight Prostate Cancer were offered a tour of the Jackson Laboratory facility.
 It happened to be a particularly exciting day for Jackson Labs as that evening they announced that they had won yet another grant, this one for $5.5 million to one of their spinoffs, Cyteir Therapeutics, to study DNA repair and autoimmune disorders.

 The Jackson Laboratory has been an 85-year phenomenon and they employ over 1,700 people in their three facilities, with 1,200 at their Bar Harbor location.
 While members of MCFPC were there, they learned that Jackson Labs was hiring more people and at first glance it seemed to be an extraordinary place to work, with excellent opportunities and perks.

 Sen. Angus King Talks About the Importance of Early Detection

 Many men will be diagnosed with prostate cancer and with any cancer, early detection increases survival rates.
 Senator Angus King shares a very personal story in hope of encouraging others to get the necessary screenings.